Install and Configure MariaDB for Cloudera Software

 max_connectionsproperty according to the size of your cluster:

-- Fewer than 50 hosts - You can store more than one database
+- Fewer than 50 hosts - You can store more than one database (for example, both

 - Put each database on its own physical disk for best performance.
 You can do this by manually setting up symbolic links or running multiple database instances (each instance uses a different data directory path).